Degrees, Certificates, & Transfer Programs

 Veterinary Technology 2020-2021

-The Foothill College Veterinary Technology program is a rigorous and academically challenging two-year, AVMA accredited course of training that prepares the student for employment as a Registered Veterinary Technician (RVT).
+The Foothill College Veterinary Technology program is an academically challenging two-year, AVMA-accredited course of training that prepares the student for employment as a Registered Veterinary Technician (RVT).
 The program focuses on building competency in essential skills through hands-on training and personal attention to students.
-Graduates receive an Associate in Science Degree in Veterinary Technology and are then eligible to sit for the Veterinary Technician National Examination and the California Registered Veterinary Technician Examination.
-The program is not intended to be a pre-veterinary medicine or veterinary medicine curriculum.
+Graduates receive an Associate in Science Degree in Veterinary Technology and are then eligible to sit for the Veterinary Technician National Examination to become licensed.
+The program is not a pre-veterinary medicine or a veterinary medicine curriculum.
 General program information, admission criteria, and the application for admission can be found at the Veterinary Technology Program website: foothill.edu/vettech/.
 Information about the Online Veterinary Assisting Program can be found at the Veterinary Assisting Program website: foothill.edu/vettech/vet-asst.html

 Program Learning Outcomes:

 -The student will demonstrate entry-level competency in the necessary knowledge, skills, and abilities required for the practice of veterinary technology in a wide range of practice settings.

 -The graduates will demonstrate entry-level clinical skills competency in accordance with accreditation requirements.